TheRealAnonymous008/quartz/content/Lenses for Game Design - Lenses.md

 * Can interface get players to do it?
 * Can visual design get players to do it?
 * Can game characters get players to do it?
+* Can aesthetics get players to do it?
 * Can music or sound get players to do it?
 * Is there some other method I can use to coerce players toward ideal behavior without impinging on their feeling of freedom?
 * Is my design inducing desires I’d rather the player not have?